yogeshmpandey/M4DT/README.md

 <h2 id="codealong">How to use this repository?</h2>

 The Classroom is aimed at providing blended and experiential learning and is written to facilitate learning by doing.
 You will find the notebooks with embedded videos on the sub-topics, hands-on exercises and documentation on the topics all in one place.
-The videos are timestamped so you can skip the parts that you are already familiar with.
+The videos are time-stamped so you can skip the parts that you are already familiar with.

 You can run the classroom content in two ways: